About Coffee & Conservation

 Worldwide, habitat destruction is the leading cause of bird population declines.
 The link between poverty and environmental degradation is inescapable.
 Making sure that coffee farmers receive a living wage is one way to help preserve habitat — both by encouraging sustainable coffee farming methods that produce the highest quality coffee, and by empowering farmers economically and reducing their need to exploit the environment for survival.

-The U.S. is the largest consumer of coffee in the world.
+The U.S. is one of the the largest consumers of coffee in the world.
 Coffee drinkers have the potential to make a huge impact on the environment and economies of coffee growing nations.
 If we understand the stakes, we can make a significant difference, and enjoy our favorite beverage at the same time!

 What you will find here: news, research, and analysis related to coffee growing, biodiversity in coffeelands, and coffee sustainability issues; information about and evaluations of certification; how to find and understand the environmental sustainability of coffee companies, roasters, and individual coffees; reviews of coffees and products with a strong connection to C&C’s mission, and much more!
 Please see this page for more info on requests for reviews or ads.